-The user makes selections either by pressing the trackpad button (below the trackpad) or by tapping and double tapping on the pad itself.
+The user makes selections either by pressing the trackpad button (below the trackpad) or by tapping or double tapping on the pad itself (enabled via Systems Preferences).
 The trackpad responds to one or two taps on the pad itself as one or two clicks of the button.
 The user can tap and drag on the trackpad in much the same manner as clicking and dragging with the mouse.
-The tap and double-tap functions are optional; the user activates or deactivates them by means of the keyboard and mouse pane in System Preferences.
+By default, vertical and horizontal scrolling is possible by dragging two fingers across the trackpad.
+The tap and double-tap functions and scrolling function are optional and can be adjusted and activated or deactivated by means of the mouse pane in System Preferences.